 "Maybe," she said.
 She could not look at him.
 It wasn't the answer he wanted, she knew that, but she could not give him what he wanted.
 What could she say by way of explanation?
-It's not you, it's the weight we both bear, it's too much.When you are here, I can't ignore it.
-She did not look at him.
+It's not you, it's the weight we both bear.
+It's too much.
+When you are here, I can't ignore it.

 But something in her thoughts felt off, not quite right, as if she were speaking by rote, thinking off a script.
-It was like flinching instinctively to protect an injury, before remembering it has healed.
-She looked at John beside her.
+It was like flinching instinctively to protect an injury before remembering it had healed.
+She finally looked at John beside her.
 He was staring through the windshield, his jaw set.

-"I have somewhere I need to go," she said abruptly, and made a slow U-turn.
+"I have somewhere I need to go," she said abruptly, then made a slow U-turn.
 She had never gone to visit the place, but now, without warning, her mind was consumed by it.
-Aunt Jen had never suggested it, Charlie had never asked.
-She knew where it was, though, and now she headed there with a singular sense of purpose: I need to see.
+Aunt Jen had never suggested it; Charlie had never asked.
+She knew where it was, though, and now she headed there with a singular sense of purpose.
+I need to see.

-Charlie pulled to a stop in a small, gravel parking lot beside a low fence of short white posts, chains swinging between them.
+Charlie pulled to a stop in a small gravel parking lot beside a low fence of short white posts, chains swinging between them.